Mexico. The most populous Spanish speaking country in the world and one of the most influential in terms of Spanish language film and literature.

 As you might imagine, this means there are many vulgar innuendos and insults that include the word huevos; so much so that some foreigners fear even using the word when ordering eggs at a restaurant!

-You don’t need to worry about ordering huevos directly, but do be careful to avoid any unfortunate hand signs or overly specific descriptions that could lead to a round of laughter at your expense!
+You don’t need to worry about saying a curse word when ordering huevos directly.
+But do be careful to avoid any unfortunate hand signs or overly specific descriptions that could lead to a round of laughter at your expense!

-Huevon literally means a “large egg” but is used colloquially to talk about an extremely lazy person.
+Huevon literally means a “large egg” but is used colloquially as an insult to talk about an extremely lazy person.
 For example:

 Just as Spaniards say vale to mean “Let’s go!” or “Okay, cool” and Argentineans use dale, Mexicans express the same thing with the word sale.